pragma-/pbot/doc/VirtualMachine.md

     host$ virsh snapshot-create-as pbot-vm 1

-This will create a snapshot file `vm.1` next to the `vm.qcow2` disk file.
-If the virtual machine ever times-out or its heartbeat stops responding, PBot will reset the virtual machine to this saved snapshot.
+If the virtual machine ever times-out or its heartbeat stops responding, PBot will revert the virtual machine to this saved snapshot.

 ### Initial virtual machine set-up complete
 This concludes the initial one-time set-up.
 You can close the `virt-viewer` window.
 The